 Personalized funeral arrangements have been entrusted to the care of Darling-Mouser Funeral Home at 945 Palm Boulevard in Brownsville, Texas 78520, (956) 546-7111.

-To send flowers to Gerdamarie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gerdamarie (Hofmokel) Settle, please visit our floral store.

 Brownsville Museum of Fine Art